Lee County, Georgia

 Lee County is a county located in the U.S. state of Georgia.
 As of the 2020 census, the population was 33,163.
-Its county seat is Leesburg ans was established in 1825.
-Lee County is included in the Albany, GA Metropolitan Statistical Area.
+The county was established in 1825 and its county seat is Leesburg.
+Lee County is included in the Albany, GA metropolitan statistical area.

 History

 The land for Lee, Muscogee, Troup, Coweta, and Carroll counties was ceded by the Creek people in the 1825 Treaty of Indian Springs.
 The counties' boundaries were created by the Georgia General Assembly on June 9, but they were not named until December 14, 1826.
 The county was named in honor of Henry Lee III, popularly known as "Light-Horse Harry," the father of Confederate general Robert E. Lee.
-On January 29, 1916, five African American men were lynched; they were taken from the Worth county jail and hung, their bodies riddled with bullets.
+On January 29, 1916, five African American men were lynched; they were taken from the Worth county jail and hanged, their bodies riddled with bullets.
 The Leesburg Stockade occurred in Lee County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 362 sqmi, of which 356 sqmi is land and 5.9 sqmi (1.6%) is water.
 Most of the western three-quarters of Lee County is located in the Kinchafoonee-Muckalee sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The eastern quarter of the county is located in the Middle Flint River sub-basin of the same ACF River Basin, while a very small corner in the south of Lee County is located in the Lower Flint River sub-basin of the same larger ACF River Basin.
 An even smaller southwestern corner is located in the Ichawaynochaway Creek sub-basin of the ACF River Basin.